 An independent organization’s helpline that provides patients and their loved ones with short-term counseling and emotional assistance.

 *Some services are provided through third-party organizations that operate independently and are not controlled by Pfizer.
 Availability of services and eligibility requirements are determined solely by these organizations.

 To help patients manage life with their diagnosis, Pfizer Oncology created LivingWith™.
-This free app is designed to help your patients connect with their loved ones, ask for the support they need, remember important information from doctors’ visits, and stay organized, all in one place.
+This free app is designed to help patients connect with their loved ones, ask for the support they need, remember important information from doctors’ visits, and stay organized, all in one place.